-Such a simple yet delicious recipe which gets the thumbs up from everyone at home.
+This Blue Cheese Mushroom Burger is a simple yet delicious recipe that gets the thumbs up from everyone at home.
 These burgers reconciled my 6-year old with mushrooms.
 She is now asking to have them over and over again!

 Mushrooms being so versatile, you can customise the toppings to suit your own taste.
 Most cheeses will go well here, so if you are not keen on blue cheese you can use brie, cheddar, goat cheese or smoked cheese instead.

 For this recipe, it is important to leave the mushroom mixture to rest for at least 1 hour (up to a day) in the fridge.
 Otherwise, the burgers will not hold together.
 If you prefer you can also cook them in a pan, and reheat them on the barbecue.

 Blue Cheese Mushroom Burger With Caramelised Red Onions [vegetarian]

 Disclaimer: the equipment list above includes affiliate links to products I use and like.

 - 300 g chestnut mushrooms

 - 100 g breadcrumbs – gluten free if needed

 - 4 Tbsp parsley – finely chopped